AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 ### Title

-As far as title on a dashboard contains the main idea of a dashboard, it is vital to configure it's visual appearance .
+As far as title on a dashboard contains the main idea of a dashboard, it is vital to configure it's visual appearance.
 Here is a sample with simple title at the top of the dashboard and table layout dashboard below.

 {sample}Table\_Layout\_13{sample}

 ### Advanced Title

-татйл с легендой
+Title represents the main idea of a Dashboard.
+But in some cases simple text can't provide desirable instruments for representing data.
+Here is a sample of advanced title configuration.

+{sample}Table\_Layout\_14{sample}

 ### Header row